Marceillo/eco-shave/README.md

 # Design

-## Colours
+### Colours-Backgrounds

 * Each page is similar but a bit differant the colors are similar with white and a #ddd background color.
-* I created the style while developing the site with each app.
+* I created the style while developing the site with each app some have different backgrounds.
+* For the home page background and all the other background images I used a free Ai tool [bing](https://www.bing.com/images/create?FORM=IRPGEN) to generate them as finding and image that I like was difficult.
+* I found a free template from [bbbootstrap](https://bbbootstrap.com/snippets/bootstrap-ecommerce-shopping-cart-item-summary-44021562) and used this as a base to style some apps .

 ### Colour Scheme

-* Used a [Coolors web site](https://coolors.co/palettes/trendin) to search for colors that match.
+* Used a [Coolors web site](https://coolors.co/palettes/trendin) to search for colors that match but in the end stayed with the simlistic design.

-## Typography
+### Typography

 * The Roboto font is the main font, and Lato is the secondary font used for the whole project.

 [Back to Table of Contents](#table-of-contents)

 ### Imagery

+* I used the images for the producst from the manufacturere website for the products.
+* For some background images I used a Ai generated tool from Bing more on this in features.

 #### Product SKU Format